Working in real estate

 Disclosing a benefit from a sale - 24G

-You or your associates must not personally benefit from a property sale that you have been authorised to sell.
-This relates a section of the law commonly referred to as '24G'.
+You or your associates must not personally benefit from a property or business sale that you have appraised or been authorised to sell unless you have the Commissioner’s approval.
+This relates to a section of the law commonly referred to as '24G'.

 Associates usually include people such as:

 - people connected to you through work.